Asian markets lower amid China, Afghanistan unease

-BEIJING — Asian stock markets declined Tuesday amid concern about turmoil in Afghanistan and unease about China's economic outlook after weak July activity.
+BEIJING — Asian stock markets declined Tuesday amid turmoil in Afghanistan and unease about China's economic outlook after weak July activity.

 Shanghai, Hong Kong and South Korea declined while Tokyo gained.